OUR OBJECTIVES ARE:

 Callerton Lane Landscape Study

 The Society has produced a Landscape Study concentrating on the eastern side of Callerton Lane.
 We believe that this landscaping makes a huge contribution to the rural feel of Ponteland.
-This study may be useful background reading before the Drop-in Session and before responding to the Ponteland Proposals Consultation.

 The study can be downloaded by clicking here (8MB).